susji/lilmon/README.md

 # lilmon

+`lilmon` is a small self-contained program for collecting and displaying numeric values as time series graphs in a browser view.

-`lilmon` is a small, self-contained monitoring system.
-It has two modes of
+It has two modes of operation:
+1. `measure`
+2. `serve`

+In `measure` mode, `lilmon` records numeric for values for its configured metrics.

+In `serve` mode, `lilmon` displays dynamically rendered time series graphs for the configured metrics.

-operation: `measure` and `serve`. `lilmon` handles different metrics.
-Each metric has a `name`, `description`, and `command`.
-The `command` is shell-expanded to obtain some kind of a real value.
+Each metric has a `name`, `description`, graphing `options` `command`.
+The `command` is shell-expanded to obtain some kind of a numeric value.

-When operating in the `measure` mode, `lilmon` periodically measures each metric and stores the results in a SQLite database.
-In the `serve` mode, `lilmon` serves an ascetic browser interface page over HTTP.

 # Mode of operation